save filename object load filename object

 MATLAB® calls property set methods to ensure that property values are still valid in cases where the class definition has changed.

 For information on property set methods, see Property Set Methods.

-If a new version of a class removes or renames a property,
+If a new version of a class removes, renames, or changes the

 When an error occurs while an object is being loaded from a file, MATLAB does one of the following:

 loadobj method, MATLAB silently